wenhwu/awesome-remote-sensing-change-detection/README.md

 #### With label
 - 2020.[**Google Dataset**](https://github.com/daifeng2016/Change-Detection-Dataset-for-High-Resolution-Satellite-Imagery)
 The images were acquired during the periods between 2006 and 2019, covering the suburb areas of Guangzhou City, China.
 To facilitate image pair generation, Google Earth service through the [BIGEMAP](http://www.bigemap.com) software was adopted to collect 19 season-varying VHR images pairs with three bands of red, green, and blue, a spatial resolution of 0.55 m, and the size ranging from 1006×1168 pixels to 4936×5224 pixels.
-The annotation is focused on buildings.Paper: [Peng et al.2020](https://ieeexplore.ieee.org/document/9161009)
+The annotation is focused on buildings.
+Paper: [Peng et al.2020](https://ieeexplore.ieee.org/document/9161009)

 - 2020.[**LEVIR building Change Detection(LEVIR-CD) Dataset**](https://justchenhao.github.io/LEVIR/)
 LEVIR-CD consists of 637 very high-resolution (VHR, 0.5m/pixel) Google Earth image patch pairs with a size of 1024 × 1024 pixels.
 These bitemporal images with time span of 5 to 14 years have significant land-use changes, especially the construction growth.
 LEVIR-CD covers various types of buildings, such as villa residences, tall apartments, small garages and large warehouses.
 The fully annotated LEVIR-CD contains a total of 31,333 individual change building instances.
 Paper: [Chen et al.2020](https://www.mdpi.com/2072-4292/12/10/1662)